Opec+ keeps oil market in deficit

 In July, Opec+ nations raised the output limit imposed on five countries, including the UAE, by phasing out 5.8 million barrels per day of oil production cuts by September 2022.

 Last week, oil settled lower in three consecutive sessions amid fears that the faster-spreading Delta variant would slow fuel demand in China and the rest of Asia.
-On Friday, WTI Crude was up 0.59 per cent at $69.80 while Brent was trading up 1.14 per cent at $72.10.
+As of 8:41 a.m.
+EDT on Friday, WTI Crude was up 0.59 per cent at $69.80.
+Brent was trading up 1.14 per cent at $72.10.

 Most oil market experts also believe that the Opec deal last month, marking the end of a gridlock, will help cool prices which have climbed to 2-1/2 year highs as the global economy recovers from the coronavirus pandemic.

-As part of the latest agreement, Russia should be able to add 100,000bpd each month starting from August (its 25 per cent share of Opec+ quota) and its baseline production level will be increased from April 2022 by 500,000bpd to 11.5 million bpd for crude only.
+As part of the latest agreement, Russia should be able to add 100,000 b/d each month starting from August (its 25 per cent share of Opec+ quota) and its baseline production level will be increased from April 2022 by 500,000 b/d to 11.5 million b/d for crude only.

-“First, the reversal of 500,000bpd by the end of 2021 means oil production (crude + condensate) could reach almost 11 million bpd, just three per cent below pre-Covid levels.
-Should Opec+ continue to add 400,000bpd per month in Q1, Russia essentially would be allowed to fully restore production by the end of Q1 2022.
-Second, the baseline crude production of 11.5 million /d practically means that Russia would have to produce roughly one million bpd above its historical maximum,” Merrill Lynch analysts said.
+“First, the reversal of 500,000 b/d by the end of 2021 means oil production (crude + condensate) could reach almost 11 million b/d, just 3.0 per cent below pre-Covid levels.
+Should Opec+ continue to add 400,000 b/d per month in Q1, Russia essentially would be allowed to fully restore production by the end of Q1 2022.
+Second, the baseline crude production of 11.5 million /d practically means that Russia would have to produce roughly 1mn b/d above its historical maximum,” Merrill Lynch analysts said.

 “We hence believe that Russia is highly unlikely to reach its baseline levels on a 1-2 year horizon considering flat capex levels over the past couple of years.
 The next big growth project is not expected to come online before the mid-2020s,” they said.

-Preliminary Bloomberg survey for Opec production shows that the group increased crude production by 0.4 million bpd month on month in July as part of the Opec+ agreement to reverse 1.15 million bpd of the cuts through May-July.
+Preliminary Bloomberg survey for Opec production shows that the group increased crude production by 0.4 million b/d month on month in July as part of the Opec+ agreement to reverse 1.15 million b/d of the cuts through May-July.

-Saudi led an increase adding close to 0.5 million bpd which was offset by small declines in production across other producers.
-Iranian production was almost flat in July (+30,000bpd).
+Saudi led an increase adding close to 0.5 million b/d which was offset by small declines in production across other producers.
+Iranian production was almost flat in July (+30,000b/d). — issacjohn@khaleejtimes.com

 -